 Numeric Up to two PVs can be displayed as digital values on each display line, depending on the format selected for the group.
-This group format (section 4.5) defines whether any units, tags or descriptors appear alongside the value, and thus how many values can appear on each line (figure units for the current channel together with an analogue (bar) interpretation of that value.
-The bottom line contains either softkey legends or, if 2-line working is in operation, a further channel display (figure 3.2.1b).
+This group format (section 4.5) defines whether any units, tags or descriptors appear alongside the value, and thus how many values can appear on each line (figure 3.2.1a).